vingalalli/sumgra/README.txt

 About
 -----
+Sumgra is an algorithm for discovering isomorphic embeddings in a multigraph.
 The current version of Sumgra can handle undirected multigraphs with/without vertex labels.
 This release works on linux machines.

+For more details, check our paper:
+Vijay Ingalalli, Dino Ienco, and Pascal Poncelet.
+"SuMGra: Querying Multigraphs via Efficient Indexing."
+International Conference on Database and Expert Systems Applications.
+Springer International Publishing, 2016.

 I. Running sumgra
 -----------------